circlefin/cctp-sample-app/README.md

 We have two config files which will be need to be updated to add a new chain support.

+1. Add the chain enum and definitions

-1. ./src/constants/chains.ts In chains.ts, we need to add some enums and details for the chain to support.
+- In `./src/constants/chains.ts`.ts, we need to add some enums and details for the chain to support.
 Add the new chain details to `Chain`, `SupportedChainId`, `SupportedChainIdHex`, `CHAIN_TO_CHAIN_ID`, `CHAIN_TO_CHAIN_NAME`, `DestinationDomain` and `CHAIN_ID_HEXES_TO_PARAMETERS`.

-This will automatically populate the UI dropdown with the new chain
+2. Add the addresses for the new chain

-2. ./src/constants/addresses.ts In addresses.ts, we need to add the contract addresses for the new chain to support.
+- In `./src/constants/addresses.ts`, we need to add the contract addresses for the new chain to support.
 For `CHAIN_IDS_TO_USDC_ADDRESSES`, `CHAIN_IDS_TO_TOKEN_MESSENGER_ADDRESSES` and `CHAIN_IDS_TO_MESSAGE_TRANSMITTER_ADDRESSES`, add the coressponding addresses for the new chain.
+This will allow the hooks to interact with the relevant addresses

+3. Add the logo for the new chain

+- We will also need to upload a svg image for the UI to display the chain logo.
+In `./src/assets/chains/`, add a svg logo for the new chain and then in `index.ts`, add the new icon to the `CHAIN_ICONS` map.

+4. Add the new chain to the form dropdown selector

+- In `./components/Send/SendForm.tsx`, Add the new chain to `CHAIN_SELECT_ITEMS` and this should automatically update the UI dropdown.

 ## Setup Typechain

 We use Typechain in this sample app to easily integrate smart contract with generated Typescript bindings.
-If we want to add some functionality and update the abis, we can update the abis as necessary in ./src/abis/ and then run the following command to update the generated files.
+If we want to add some functionality and update the abis, we can update the abis as necessary in `./src/abis` and then run the following command to update the generated files.

 ```
 typechain --target=ethers-v5 --out-dir src/typechain src/abis/*.json